guma44/GEOparse/docs/usage.rst

 A GSM (or a Sample) contains information the conditions and preparation of a Sample.
 In the GEO database sample is assigned to unique and stable GEO accession number that is composed of  'GSM' followed by numbers eg. GSM906.

-In GEO Sample is represented by GEOparse.GSM object that is contains tree main attributes:
+In GEOparse Sample is represented by GEOparse.GSM object that contains tree main attributes:
  * inherited from BaseGEO :attr:`metadata`
  * :attr:`table` -- :class:`pandas.DataFrame` with the data table from SOFT file
  * :attr:`columns` -- :class:`pandas.DataFrame` that contains *description* column with the
    information about columns in the :attr:`table`

+See API for more information.

 GPL (Platform)
 --------------